SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 u8[] twoBytes[2]
 ```

-The first component of this definition is the type of the field, in this case, a list of unsigned bytes, followed by the name of the field and then, optionally, the size of the array.
+The first component of this definition is the type of the field, in this case, a list of unsigned bytes, followed by the name of the field and then, optionally, the initial size of the list.
 In this case, `twoBytes` will exactly parse 2 bytes.
 Alternatively, we can write:

 ```
 u8[] aList